NFL on ABC: New contract (2021–present)

-Prior to the 2021 season, ESPN renewed its Monday Night Football contract.
-As part of the contract ABC will simulcast a Saturday doubleheader on the final weekend of the season with ESPN beginning in 2021.
-Beginning in 2022, ABC will exclusively air an additional Monday Night Football game, which will expand to at least three in 2023.
-ESPN will also gain the rights to a divisional playoff game (simulcast on ABC), and two future Super Bowls, which will air on ABC.
+Before the 2021 season, ESPN renewed its Monday Night Football contract.
+As part of the contract, ABC would begin to simulcast a Saturday doubleheader on the final weekend of the season with ESPN beginning in 2021.
+Then beginning in 2022, ABC would start to exclusively air an additional Monday Night Football game, which would then expand to at least three in 2023.
+ESPN also gained the rights to a divisional playoff game starting in 2023, and two future Super Bowls, which would all also be simulcast on ABC.
+ABC would also continue to simulcast ESPN's Wild Card game and the Pro Bowl.
 ESPN also gained rights for their games to be simulcast on ESPN+, and Megacast on other ESPN and Disney-owned channels.

 For the first year of the new contract, in 2021, ESPN announced that their Week 1 Monday Night Football game, coincidentally in Las Vegas, would be simulcast on ABC.
 The game was also part of the Megacast series.
 ABC would also simulcast the Week 14 and Week 15 games, along with the previously mentioned Saturday doubleheader.

-In 2022, ABC aired the yearly NFL Honors awards ceremony.
+In February 2022, ABC then aired the yearly NFL Honors awards ceremony.
 The ceremony is usually aired by the same television network airing the Super Bowl, however NBC, the 2022 Super Bowl broadcaster, was instead airing the 2022 Winter Olympics.

 On March 5, 2022, ABC aired a special edition of NFL Live, covering the NFL Combine.

-On April 8, 2022, ABC announced its regular Monday night program, Dancing with the Stars, would be moving from ABC to Disney+.
-ABC said the show was moved to allow the network to broadcast Monday Night Football on a more regular basis.
-For the 2022 season, ABC will air 7 games, up from 5 in 2021.
-5 of these games will air on Monday nights, up from 3 in 2021.

-On May 9, 2022, the NFL announced ABC would exclusively air the Minnesota Vikings-Philadelphia Eagles game on September 19, 2022.
-The game was the first exclusive NFL game (not simulcast on ESPN) aired on ABC since Super Bowl XL.
-As this game was part of a doubleheader in which ESPN airs a different game, viewers in the markets of the ESPN game between Tennessee and Buffalo were able to view the game over-the-air on non-ABC stations.